 The island also isn’t randomized, with all for areas staying the same run after run.
 The only time they will change slightly is when the time of day changes.
 While Arkane is hesitant to embrace this genre description fully, it’s clear that some mechanics from it at least inspire Deathloop that the genre popularizes and is trying to realize them uniquely.

 How does Deathloop's multiplayer work?

 One of Deathloop's coolest features is the game’s asymmetrical multiplayer.
-Players can choose to go through the story offline and have Juliana controlled by an AI.
-For those who play online, Juliana is another player.
+Players can choose to go through the story offline and have Julianna controlled by an AI.
+For those who play online, Julianna is another player.
 The objectives stay the same.
 There isn't a traditional team deathmatch; you'll have to outsmart another player instead of the game itself.